CruzOsuna/BMF/Processing/04_Quantification/Scripts/readme.txt

-# Installation instructions and usage of the quantification scripts
+# Quantification Scripts - Installation and Usage

 ## Overview
 The quantification scripts are designed to process image data from the CycIF platform.
 This version is adapted from the Laboratory of Systems Pharmacology (LSP) repository: [LSP GitHub](https://github.com/labsyspharm).

 **Author:** Cruz Osuna (cruzosuna2003@gmail.com)

 ---

 ## Installation
-Make sure you have Conda installed on your system.
-To create the environment, run the following command:
+Ensure you have Conda installed on your system.
+To create the environment, execute the following command:

 ```bash
 conda env create -f quantification.yml
 ```

-This will set up the required Python environment with all necessary dependencies.
+This command will set up the necessary Python environment with all required dependencies.

 ---